 However, there’s also a tipping point at which it makes sense to consider FTL.
 After all, FTL offers economies of scale.
 Think about it this way: If you choose FTL for a trailer full of auto parts, your cost per unit will be lower than sending two pallets of those same auto parts LTL.

 Once you start regularly shipping six or more pallets, ask your freight broker or freight forwarder to quote out both LTL and FTL service so you can see the cost difference.
-At a certain point, it just makes more financial sense to choose FTL service.
 As a bonus, you’ll get to reap the extra benefits of FTL service: greater security, minimal handling, and a faster, more dependable timeline.

 Access to a Vetted Carrier Network

-Freight brokers pride themselves on establishing solid relationships with reliable carriers.
 Working with a broker can save you the trouble of vetting carriers on your own.
-Instead, when you work with a freight broker, you’ll get instant access to their network of trusted carriers.
+Instead, when you use freight brokerage, you’ll get instant access to their network of trusted LTL carriers

 Multiple Quotes from One Point of Contact